Cooperative Facts and History

 The earnings of a cooperative are distributed to the user-owners on the basis of how much business they do with the cooperative.

-Farmers Union grew hand-in-hand with the locally-owned Farmers Union cooperatives that evolved into tap roots for CHS Cenex Harvest States.
-Cooperatives allow member-customers to profit from owning and controlling their own company.
-Over the years, cooperatives have continued their success throughout North Dakota.
-NDFU continues to find ways to guide, assist, and support locally owned cooperatives.
+Farmers Union grew hand-in-hand with locally-owned Farmers Union cooperatives that evolved into the taproots of CHS Inc. Over the years, cooperatives have continued their success throughout North Dakota.
+NDFU continues to find ways to guide, assist, and support locally-owned cooperatives.

 anyone can join